Understanding How Foam Density Shapes Stability and Balanced Elevation

 Micro movements and tension patterns

 From an ergonomic perspective, this stability supports better posture and more effective daily reset sessions.
-The wedge behaves as intended, rather than changing shape under the user over time.
+The wedge behaves as intended, rather than changing shape over time during use.

 Response Behavior: How Foam Reacts Over Time